GSA/piv-guides/pages/template.md

 ## If You Don't Have a Topic

-If you would like to write a FICAM Guide but don't yet have a topic, the open **Issues** lists in the GSA's GitHub repositories is a good place to start.
-Select a repository and then click on the **Issues** tab at the top of the repository window.
+If you would like to write a FICAM Guide but don't yet have a topic, a good place to start is to review the open **Issues** lists in the GSA's GitHub repositories.
+To review the open Issues, select a repository and then click on the **Issues** tab at the top of the repository window.
+The FICAM-related repositories can be found at:

 * **PIV-Guides:**  [PIV-Guides](https://github.com/GSA/piv-guides){:target="blank"}
 * **FPKI-Guides:**  [FPKI-Guides](https://github.com/GSA/fpki-guides){:target="blank"}
 * **FICAM-Arch:**  [FICAM-Arch](https://github.com/GSA/ficam-arch){:target="blank"}

-If you find a topic of interest for your new guide, you will need to create a GitHub account to start the guide process.
-See [**Create a GitHub Account**](#create-a-github-account).
-If you already have a GitHub account, the next step is to "_fork_" a copy of the GSA repository related to your topic.
-For help with forking a repository, go to [**Create a Repository**](#create-a-repository).
+If you find an Issue of interest and want to write a new guide to address it, you will first need to create a GitHub account.
+To create a GitHub account, see [**Create a GitHub Account**](#create-a-github-account).
+If you already have an account, the next step is to "_fork_" a copy of the GSA repository related to your topic.
+For help with forking a repository, see the section called [**Create a Repository**](#create-a-repository).

 ## If You Already Have a Topic

 If you already have a topic in mind for your new guide, you will need to create a GitHub account to start the guide process.
 For help creating an account, go to [**Create a GitHub Account**](#create-a-github-account).

-If you already have a GitHub account; a forked GSA repository related to your topic; a Branch; and a Page, see the section entitled [Create an Issue](#create-an-issue) for the next step in the guide process.
+If you already have a GitHub account; a forked GSA repository related to your topic; a Branch; and a Page, see the section called [Create an Issue](#create-an-issue) for the next step in the guide process.

 # Using GitHub